 If responsibilities prevent you from completing a two-year degree with a traditional week-day studies schedule, consider these options for part-time evening and on-line study:

-Gain extra scheduling flexibility through these programs which allow you to complete at least 50% of a degree’s requirements through the convenience of on-line study.
-View our On-Line Programs.
+Gain extra scheduling flexibility through these programs which allow you to complete at least 50% of a degree’s requirements through the convenience of online study.
+View our Online Degree Programs.

 Continuing on to a Four-Year Degree?

 If you are considering the above study options as the first step to a four-year degree, there are similar convenient options for a busy adult which allow you to add a Bachelor’s degree to your FLCC Associate’s Degree.

 You can stay at FLCC after obtaining your Associate’s degree to complete your Bachelor’s degree through one of our education partners: Empire State College, Keuka College, or Medaille College.
 There is even the option of entirely on-line study through the SUNY Learning Network (SLN).

 Looking for more information about articulation and transfer agreements we have with other colleges?
 Check out our Transfer Agreements web page.